Vince Taylor: Music career

 At age 18, impressed by the music of Gene Vincent and Elvis Presley, Taylor began to sing, mostly at amateur gigs.
 In the summer of 1958, Taylor was in London and went to The 2i's Coffee Bar on Old Compton Street in Soho, where Tommy Steele was playing.
 There he met drummer Tony Meehan (later of the Shadows) and bass player Tex Makins (born Anthony Paul Makins, 3 July 1940, Wembley, Middlesex).
 They formed a band called the Playboys.
 Whilst looking at a packet of Pall Mall cigarettes he noticed the Latin phrase, In hoc signo vinces.
 He decided on the new stage name of Vince Taylor.

-His first singles for Parlophone, "I Like Love" and "Right Behind You Baby", were released in 1958, followed several months later by "Pledgin' My Love" backed with "Brand New Cadillac" (the latter track featuring guitarist Joe Moretti, who later played on "Shakin' All Over" with Johnny Kidd & the Pirates).
+His first single for Parlophone, "Right Behind You Baby" and "I Like Love", was released in 1958, followed several months later by "Pledgin' My Love" backed with "Brand New Cadillac" (the latter track featuring guitarist Joe Moretti, who later played on "Shakin' All Over" with Johnny Kidd & the Pirates).
 Parlophone was not satisfied with the immediate results and severed the recording contract.
 Taylor moved to Palette Records and recorded "I'll Be Your Hero", backed with "Jet Black Machine", which was released on 19 August 1960.

 "Brand New Cadillac" is now recognized as a landmark in the development of British rock and roll.
 The song became a hit in continental Europe from chart-topping cover versions by the Renegades, Hep Stars and the Shamrocks in Finland, Sweden and France, respectively.

 On 23 April 1960 ABC Weekend TV screened the first edition of their new weekly rock and roll TV show, Wham!
 The first show featured Taylor with Dickie Pride, Billy Fury, Joe Brown, Jess Conrad, Little Tony, and Johnny Kidd & the Pirates.

 While Taylor was dynamic on stage, his unpredictable personality led to many arguments within the band, who parted company with him in 1961 and changed their name to the Bobbie Clarke Noise.
 Under that name they were contracted to play at the Olympia in Paris in July 1961.
 The top of the bill was Wee Willie Harris.
 Taylor had remained in contact with the band, and he asked if he could rejoin them in Paris.
 He dressed up for the sound check in his trademark black leather stage gear, and added a chain around his neck with a Joan of Arc medallion, which he had bought on arrival at Calais.
 One version of the story says Taylor gave such an extraordinary performance at the sound check that the organizers decided to put him at the top of the bill for both shows.
 As a result of his performance at those two shows, Eddie Barclay signed him to a six-year record deal on the Barclay label.